Empower Your Practice

 • Updox.
 Offers HIPAA-compliant video visits alongside secure messaging and patient communication tools.

-• VSee.
+• Vsee.
 A clinical-grade video platform with end-to-end encryption and BAA support.

 Standard consumer tools, including the non-healthcare version of Skype and personal Zoom accounts, do not qualify, regardless of whether a BAA is attempted.